KilianBARREIRO/KilianBARREIRO.github.io/_portfolio/portfolio-2.md

 **Research Assistant – Mathematical Marine Ecology Lab (MME Lab), University of Queensland**

 *December 2023 – May 2024*
-*Supervision: Anthony Richardson & Jason Everett*
+*Supervision: Dr. Anthony Richardson & Dr. Jason Everett*

 I contributed to the development of **spatialplanr**, an open-source R package designed to simplify and standardise spatial conservation planning workflows.
 Built on top of the `prioritizr` package, it facilitates data preparation, analysis execution, and visualisation for students and researchers.